-- CAUTION: To reduce the risk of damage to the computer or an unsuccessful installation, download and install a BIOS update only when the computer is connected to reliable external power using the AC adapter.
+CAUTION: To reduce the risk of damage to the computer or an unsuccessful installation, download and install a BIOS update only when the computer is connected to reliable external power using the AC adapter.
 Do not download or install a BIOS update while the computer is running on battery power, docked in an optional docking device, or connected to an optional power source.
-During the download and installation, follow these instructions: - Do not disconnect power from the computer by unplugging the power cord from the AC outlet. - Do not shut down the computer or initiate Sleep. - Do not insert, remove, connect, or disconnect any device, cable, or cord. - NOTE: If your computer is connected to a network, consult the network administrator before installing any software updates, especially system BIOS updates. - Type support in the taskbar search box, and then select the HP Support Assistant app. - or -
+During the download and installation, follow these instructions:

+Do not disconnect power on the computer by unplugging the power cord from the AC outlet.

+Do not shut down the computer or initiate Sleep.

+Do not insert, remove, connect, or disconnect any device, cable, or cord.

+Type support in the taskbar search box, and then select the HP Support Assistant app.